-The state of Alabama follows the same statute of limitations as other states, which is two years after the date of the accident.
+The state of Tennessee follows the same statute of limitations as other states, which is two years after the date of the accident.
 You should be able to file a personal injury claim or lawsuit against the defendant, otherwise the court will not entertain your case after the statute of limitations has expired.
 This would mean that you will have no legal right for compensation for the damages caused by the accident.
 In cases where the victim of the accident is a minor, the statute of limitations will not expire until he or she has reached the age of 19.

-Fortunately, the state of Alabama has no limitation on the amount of compensation that can be awarded.
-However, there are limitations set on punitive damages, since these are meant to punish and prevent future similar actions from the defendant as well as others.
+There are limitations set on punitive damages, since these are meant to punish and prevent future similar actions from the defendant as well as others.
 Punitive damages are only given when there is clear evidence that the defendant acted with malice or strong intent above negligence.Read More